makyo/florilegium.ink/content/seasons/winter.md

 [^31]: And perhaps do.
 I am not --- most of us are not --- immune to that simple desire that we have a little more time together.
 Another year, another month, another day.
 Even another hour together,[^31-1] enough time for me to tell you that I think of you often, that you mean a lot to me, that I hope you understand it.

-    The last time we talked one-on-one, you was a month before you died, June 5<sup>th</sup>.
-You pinged me in the Guild chat asking me to DM you because you couldn't find my chat in your client: "Could you DM me right quick?".
+    The last time we talked one-on-one was a month before you died, June 5<sup>th</sup>.
+You pinged me in the Guild chat because you couldn't find my chat in your client: "Could you DM me right quick?".
 I sent you a surprised-looking sticker and you said, "Uh, just wanted to say that although I don't know what I ever did to deserve having your support, I do see and appreciate it."

-    "You just strike me as an earnest and well-spoken.
+    "You just strike me as earnest and well-spoken.
 You do quite a bit to buoy others up, and that ought to be returned in kind," I said, but honestly, how the hell was I supposed to respond to that?
 That I think we both wind up in that spot where impostor syndrome becomes more dire?
 That any praise, any validation becomes almost too hot to touch?

     It's a haunting sort of message to be left with.
 That I should praise your work (for I think it was in response to my review of *Face Down in the Leaves*) and inspire that terrifying ordeal of being seen has me confused and upset, but I don't know that there's much to be done about it.
 I wanted to type so much more than I did, but this wasn't the place.
 The conversation wasn't open after that.
 It had closed up, the point having been made --- inadequately by either of us, I suspect --- and then I never got to say anything about it again.